hychen-naza/KOROL/README.md

 ## Install
 Follow install.txt.

-The Pytorch version we used is 2.3.1+cu121
+The Pytorch version we used is 2.3.1+cu121, mujoco version 2.3.7

 ## DataSet
 Download the dataset for Door, Tool, Relocation and Reorientation in sim envs here